pablodecm/phd_thesis/src/010_introduction.md

 The aforementioned example will be useful to epitomise the main statistical and methodological challenges on the way LHC analyses are carried out.
-In [Chaper @sec:new_techniques], we try to shed some light on these issues, and demonstrate how a novel machine learning technique we have developed can deal with one of the most relevant concerns: learning summary statistics using inference-aware
+In [Chaper @sec:inferno], we try to shed some light on these issues, and demonstrate how a novel machine learning technique we have developed can deal with one of the most relevant concerns: learning summary statistics using inference-aware